cms-opendata-workshop/workshop-lesson-virtualmachine/_episodes/04-validation.md

 You can safely ignore the warning.

 > **IMPORTANT NOTE**: Depending on your system, there could be some issues with the shared clipboard between the host machine and the virtual machine.
-This means that it is possible that you cannot copy the instrucitons in this episode directly into your VM session.
-Unfortunately, apparently there is no easy solution for this problem so you might have to change the files by hand.
+This means that it is possible that you cannot copy the instructions in this episode directly into your VM session.
+The quickest workaround is to use the [text dump file](files/lessonDump.txt) of the lesson.
+You can download this file directly in your VM, e.g., the `wget`  command, and follow along to copy the necessary commands directly from the text file.
->
+{: .testimonial}

+> ## Alternative solution to the clipboard problem
-> The quickest workaround might be using `ssh` and/or `scp` commands to copy the required files to some other machine that you have access to, from the VM as well as from the host machine.
+> Another possibility is to use the `ssh` and/or `scp` commands to copy the required files to some other machine that you have access to, from the VM as well as from the host machine.
 For instance, if you had access to an `lxplus` computer at cern, you could copy a certain file from the VM to the lxplus computer.
 On the VM you could do:
 >
 > ~~~
 > scp myfile.txt myusername@lxplus.cern.ch:.